We spoke to Mike Westerman, MOT Training Manager at VOSA, in regards to MOT tester training.

 The next stage is to practice their routine back at their own site before informing the local Area that they are ready for their practical assessment.
 Once this has been successfully completed the tester is allowed to start testing properly for their MOT garage.

 Any tester can test at a number of test stations, so long as at each station the AE has given approval and they appear on the list of testers for that station.

-A. There are two training courses; one which covers motorcycles and the other covers classes 3, 4 and 7.
+There are two training courses; one which covers motorcycles and the other covers classes 3, 4 and 7.
 The motorcycle one is two days and covers both classes of motor cycles.
 The tester MUST have the appropriate licence before being accepted into the training system.
 The Class 3, 4 and 7 course is a 3 day course; again the tester MUST present their licence before the training starts or they will be refused entry.

-A. The changes will depend on legislation from the EU as well as our own Government.
+The changes will depend on legislation from the EU as well as our own Government.

 2015 will see the current contract end for MOT Computerisation and the introduction of a replacement.
 VOSA are currently working on MOT Comp2.
 So far it is clear the system will be internet based and each Test Station will need to provide their own equipment and internet access.